eamena-project/eamena-arches-dev/dbs/database.eamena/data/reference_data/README.md

 ## Heritage Places

+* The last BU template is the reference table for:
+- value descriptions

-The template `mds-template-*` is the reference table for:
+* The template `mds-template-*` is the reference table for:
-- groups, fields and values descriptions
+- groups of fields and fields descriptions
 - [MDS](#mds)
 - eamenaR mapping file `ids.csv` (see [eamenaR documentation](https://github.com/eamena-project/eamenaR#correspondances-between-concept-labels-and-uuids))